DragonflyRobotics/thought/content/post/ros-part-3/index.md

 Yikes!
 That is a lot so let me break it down.

- * First, we have catkin_create_pkg which is the base command.
+ * First, we have `catkin_create_pkg` which is the base command.
- * Next comes the name of the package, in this case basic_ros_topic .
+ * Next comes the name of the package, in this case `basic_ros_topic` .
 This can be anything.
  * Then, we add all the dependencies of the package.
-Here, we have 3: std_msgs rospy roscpp
+Here, we have 3: `std_msgs` `rospy` `roscpp`
-  - stg_msgs is a ROS package that contains a bunch of data types like Float64, String, Int64, and more!
+   * `stg_msgs` is a ROS package that contains a bunch of data types like `Float64`, `String`, `Int64`, and more!
-  - rospy is a library that contains methods for using ROS with Python.
+   * `rospy` is a library that contains methods for using ROS with Python.
 This is what we will use today.
-  - roscpp is a library that contains methods for using ROS with C++.
+   * `roscpp` is a library that contains methods for using ROS with C++.
 We will NOT use this today.
-  - On a side note: ROS also supports Java, Lisp, and some other languages too!
+   * On a side note: ROS also supports Java, Lisp, and some other languages too!

 Everything that is mandatory to install has been done.
 Now on to the optional stuff.